 Omega-3 fatty acids vs. Omega-6 fatty acids

-Today we want to share why omega-3’s are all the rage and not their counterparts: omega-6 fatty acids.
+Today we want to share why omega-3’s are all the rage and counterparts, omega-6 fatty acids, aren't.

 Omega-3 fatty acids are the building blocks for many molecules within our immune system and help to determine which paths are taken during an immune response.
 The problem is, our bodies can't synthesize omega-3 fatty acids; we must eat foods that contain them.